Opera Parallèle’s groundbreaking new film production of Joby Talbot’s Everest – A Graphic Novel Opera.

 Everest premiered in 2015 under the baton of Opera Parallèle’s Artistic Director Nicole Paiement at The Dallas Opera, who commissioned the original work.
 Composer Joby Talbot and librettist Gene Scheer created the opera based on interviews with survivors of the ill-fated attempt to summit Mt.
 Everest.
 The original production received widespread critical acclaim and has gone on to be produced by opera companies across the US and Canada.

 The story takes place on May 10 & 11, 1996, and follows the fates of three climbers Rob Hall, Doug Hansen, and Beck Weathers.
 Told in a non-linear fashion, the opera jumps between the climbers and their families at home.
 At its emotional core, this is a story about the value of each breath and step we take as humans.
 It explores both the cost of ambition and the collective hope we derive from challenging ourselves in the world’s most unforgiving places.

 Talbot’s inspired orchestration takes a leading role in this work, combining classical instrumentation with unique electronic samples of shortwave receivers and the climber’s radio conversations.
 Taking inspiration from the slow cracking movement of glacial masses, Talbot gives voice to the mountain and creates a chorus of lost souls waiting for ‘another name’ to join them.
 This evocative music will be given a whole new dimension with OP’s graphic novel opera treatment.

-Support for this production has been generously provided, in part, by; Adobe, The Dallas Opera, Foundation, Donna Dubinsky & Len Shustek, Bob Ellis, Gordon P. Getty, and National Endowment for the Arts.
+Support for this production has been generously provided, in part, by; Adobe, The Dallas Opera, Donna Dubinsky & Len Shustek, Bob Ellis, Gordon P. Getty, and National Endowment for the Arts.